johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > Sub officer who was sinavertiantly under attack during the Cuban missile crisis.
   > Bombs exploded to get the subs to surface.
   > Vasili's sub was not notified this was happening and assumed he was at war.
 But refused to launch nuclear war head.
 - Make due with how things ARE.
-Do not wait until thie perfect moment/mood/
+Do not wait until the perfect moment/mood/
   > "A good plan now is better than a perfect plan later" Patton
 - If you can, do it now.
 (Seneca)
 - "Do what nature demands of you.
 Get right to if its possible.
 Dont look around to see if people will know about it.
 Dont wait for perfection, be satisfied with any small progress, but push for more" Markus Aurelius